MediaHappi/MediaHappi/README.md

 We are seeking specialists experienced in:

 • AI infrastructure engineering
-• GPU / compute optimization
+• GPU optimization
+• distributed AI systems
 • model orchestration
-• distributed AI systems
-• legal-tech AI architecture
-• high-performance computing environments
+• high-performance compute environments

 If you are passionate about the future of AI computing architecture, we want to talk.